StrangeBeeCorp/docs/docs/thehive/installation/kubernetes.md

 #### Cassandra

-This chart deploys two Cassandra pods to store TheHive data.
+This chart deploys one Cassandra pod to store TheHive data.

 You can review the [Bitnami Cassandra Helm chart](https://github.com/bitnami/charts/tree/main/bitnami/cassandra){target=_blank} for available configuration options.

 #### Elasticsearch

-This chart deploys an Elasticsearch cluster with two nodes, both master-eligible and general-purpose.
+This chart deploys a master-eligible and general-purpose Elasticsearch cluster with a single node, using Elasticsearch 9 by default.

 You can review the [Bitnami Elasticsearch Helm chart](https://github.com/bitnami/charts/tree/main/bitnami/elasticsearch){target=_blank} for available configuration options.

 !!! note "Same Elasticsearch instance for both TheHive and Cortex"
     Using the same Elasticsearch instance for both TheHive and Cortex isn't recommended.
-If this setup is necessary, ensure proper connectivity and configuration for both pods, and use an Elasticsearch version that is compatible with both applications.
+If this setup is necessary, ensure proper connectivity and configuration, and use an Elasticsearch version that is compatible with both applications.
 Be aware that sharing an Elasticsearch instance creates an interdependency that may lead to issues during updates or downtime.

 #### Object storage

-To support multiple replicas of TheHive, this chart defines an object storage in the configuration and deploys a single instance of MinIO.
+This chart defines an object storage in the configuration and deploys a single instance of MinIO.

+!!! warning "No updates"
+    MinIO community images now ship as [source-only distributions](https://github.com/minio/minio?tab=readme-ov-file#source-only-distribution){target=_blank} and no longer receive official updates.

 For production environments, use a managed object storage service to ensure optimal performance and resilience, such as: